pankajti/predictive_maintenance/README.md

 ---

-## 🧩 Alignment with the Role
+## 🧩 Learning for me

 While my professional background is rooted in financial modeling and AI applications, this exercise has helped me **quickly ramp up on core concepts in engineering analytics**.
-I’m confident I can apply my end-to-end ML system design experience to industrial settings, especially where time-series data, anomaly detection, or predictive forecasting is involved.
+I’m getting exposure and gaining confidence to apply my end-to-end ML system design experience to industrial settings, especially where time-series data, anomaly detection, or predictive forecasting is involved.

 ---